Breed Profile: Boer Goats

-Coloring: Red-brown head and white body; sometimes all white, all brown, or paint (color spotted).
+Coloring: Red-brown head and white body; Boer goat colors may sometimes be all white, all brown, or paint (color spotted).
 These colors were favored for a purpose: pigmented hairless areas (eyelids, mouth, and under tail) protect against sunburn; the white body makes goats conspicuous at range.

 Weight: Does 154–176 pounds (70–80 kg); bucks 220–242 pounds (100–120 kg); kids (at 120 days) average 64 pounds (29 kg).